 During intense solar storms, the Earth's magnetic field around the poles can become heavily charged with ions.
 In higher latitudes, this often produces a spectacular phenomenon called the aurora borealis (or northern lights) in the Northern Hemisphere and the aurora australis (or southern lights) in the Southern Hemisphere.
 The ionization is often intense enough to reflect VHF radio signals.
-Many amateurs experiment with aurora contacts on 10 and 2 m.
+Many amateurs experiment with aurora contacts on 10, 6 and 2 m.
 Aurora contacts are often possible even when the aurora is not visible.

-Equipment used to make aurora contacts is similar to that used for meteor-scatter contacts: high power, directional antennas and CW.
+Equipment used to make aurora contacts is similar to that used for meteorscatter contacts: high power, directional antennas and CW.
 Antenna pointing is less critical, however, since the antenna need only be aimed at the aurora curtain.
-Reflected CW signals often have a rough buzzsaw-like note and can also be Doppler-shifted.
+Reflected CW signals often have a rough buzz-saw-like note and can also be Doppler-shifted.
+Reflected aurora SSB signals are difficult to understand, but careful listening will often produce understandable voice on the 10- and 6-meter bands.
+SSB aurora signals are extremely difficult to understand at 144 MHz and higher frequencies, which is why CW is so popular for the aurora mode.